NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \paragraph{Field: Low Reference Humidity Ratio}\label{field-low-reference-humidity-ratio}

 The low reference humidity ratio in \kg\of{W}\per\kg\of{DA} for the reset rule.
-In other words, when the reference humidity ratio is lower than this value, the humidity ratio setpoint is at its maximum.
+When the reference humidity ratio is lower than this value, the humidity ratio setpoint is at its maximum.

 \paragraph{Field: High Reference Humidity Ratio}\label{field-high-reference-humidity-ratio}

 The high reference humidity ratio in \kg\of{W}\per\kg\of{DA} for the reset rule.
-In other words, when the reference humidity ratio is higher than this value, the humidity ratio setpoint is at it minimum.
+When the reference humidity ratio is higher than this value, the humidity ratio setpoint is at it minimum.

 \paragraph{Field: Reference Node Name}\label{field-reference-node-name}